ryan-hyer/momentum_api/README.md

 ## Issues

-Issues moved from [Discourse location](https://discourse.gomomentum.org/t/development-priority-list/6086) to here May 25, 2019.
+Issues are active, so feel free to submit on the Issues tab above.